 - Maricopa County's Trip Reduction Program requires Valley employers with 50 or more employees to encourage their employees to carpool or use public transportation.

 How Can People Reduce Dangerous Ozone Levels?

 - Refuel after dark.

-- Refrain from using gasoline powered garden equipment or charcoal BBQs.
+- Refrain from using gasoline-powered garden equipment or charcoal grills.

 - Schedule painting projects during the cooler months, and when painting, use water-based products.